secures92/linxdot-rest-api/README.md

-# Linxdot REST API
+# Linxdot REST API (CM4 variant)
-This repository acts as unofficial documentation of the Linxdot REST API.
+This repository acts as unofficial documentation of the Linxdot REST API (CM4 variant).
 All content was created by analyzing the javascript files ```common.js``` and ```index.js``` used by the webinterface of the access point.
 This documentation might be wrong and/or incomplete.
 Use with care!
-Also not that this is work in progress.
+Also note that this is work in progress.
 Feel free to append any missing information.

 ## Webinterface
 The webinterface of al Linxdot Helium Access Point can be accessed by navigating to ```https://<your-linxdot-ip>```.
-THe shown interface communicates with the node using REST.
+The shown interface communicates with the node using REST.
 For simple data access no authentication is needed.
 However it is needed to change the settings.

 ## Helium Node Summary
 The helium node summary contains a lot of information about the node status.
 It can be accessed via